Shih-Jung “Kay” Feng 86, of Taipei, Taiwan, passed away Thursday, January 30, 2020, at her daughter’s home in Aberdeen.

 Kay’s family would like to thank all priests in Aberdeen, Dr. Wachs, Dr. Gina Rekow, Tammy Artz, Janet Wipf, and all the volunteers and home care ladies who joyfully took care of her in the last months of Kay’s life.
 May God reward you!

-To send flowers to Shih-Jung's family, please visit our floral section.
+To send flowers to Shih-Jung's family, please visit our floral store.